kanwren/minewt/README.md

 After compilation, a newtype will be exactly the same as its underlying type;
 all values of type `Dollars` will be `number`s at runtime.
 It's safe to cast between the two, since they have exactly the same representation.
+This makes newtypes a kind of _zero-cost abstraction_.

 ## Usage